 In addition to paying taxes on net income or profits, corporations must also pay taxes on other means that they use to distribute income to their shareholders and owners.
 For instance, many corporate owners receive a portion of their payments in the form of salaries and bonuses when they perform functions on behalf of the corporation.
 When this happens, these payments must also be reported as personal income sources for the owners and are subject to personal income taxes.

 Likewise, where corporations distribute income in the form of dividends to corporate owners, these dividends must also be reported as income.
-Moreover, unlike salaries and bonuses, which can be deducted as business expenses, dividends must be reported by the corporation and corporate taxes must be paid.
-Thus, dividends are a unique form of income that is subject to double taxation, at both the corporate and personal level.
+Moreover, unlike salaries and bonuses, which can be deducted as business expenses, dividends must be reported by the corporation, and corporate taxes must be paid.
+Thus, dividends are a unique form of income that is subject to double taxation, at both the corporate and personal levels.

-Structuring a Corporation to Avoid Corporate Taxation
+Structuring a Business to Avoid Corporate Taxation

 While this can seem appealing to some owners, there are trade offs.
 Corporate profits that remain with the company are typically taxed at a rate of 15-25 percent.
 For some owners, this can be significantly lower than personal income tax rates.
 Thus, by allowing profits to pass through the company, they can actually be subjected to higher levels of taxation than if they had stayed with the corporate entity.
 For this reason, it is often very important for business owners to speak with a qualified business professional to determine whether S corporate status, or regular C corporate status, makes the most sense for corporate owners and shareholders.